Woman who drowned her five kids in a bathtub refuses own release from mental hospital

-More than two decades after she confessed to drowning her five young children at her Houston home’s bathtub, Andrea Yates has denied authorities permission to grant her a hearing to determine if she can be released from a mental health facility.
+More than two decades after she confessed to drowning her five young children at her Houston home’s bathtub, Andrea Yates has refused to face a hearing to determine if she can be released from a mental health facility.

 “She’s where she wants to be.
-Where she needs to be,” Parnham had said last year.
+Where she needs to be,” her defence attorney George Parnham said last year.

 “And I mean, hypothetically, where would she go?
 What would she do?”